barstoolbluz/postgres-metabase/README.md

 - `metabase` - Open-source business intelligence and analytics platform
 - `gum` - Terminal UI toolkit powering the setup wizard and styling
 - `bash` - Shell for script execution (explicitly included for Fish shell compatibility)
-- `curl` - Used to fetch this README.md, helper-function scripts, and database loading scripts.
+- `curl` - Used to fetch this `README.md`, helper-function scripts, and database loading scripts.
+- `bat` - Used to show this `README.md`

 ## 🏁 Getting Started

 ### 📋 Prerequisites